jlangch/venice/doc/readme/openai-functions-weather.md

 3. The client calls the requested function to get the information

-      `(openai/exec-fn response fn-map)` is calling the requested function from the `fn-map` based on the model's response.
+   Venice provides the `(openai/exec-fn response fn-map)` function to call the requested function based on the model's *response* and a function mapping dictionary *fn-map*.

 4. The function returns a JSON object with the current Glasgow weather data